dmulyalin/ttp_templates/docs/ttp_templates/misc.ttp_templates_tests.netmiko_cisco_ios_interfaces.md

 <template name="interfaces" results="per_template">

 <doc>
-This template used in to test Netmiko `run_ttp` method
+This template used in to test Netmiko 'run_ttp' method
 </doc>